KernelSmoothing

 Notes

-The boundary correction is available only in one dimension, and it is done using the mirroring technique.
+The boundary correction is available in dimension 1 only, and it is done using the mirroring technique (also named as the reflection correction).
 See the notes of the setBoundingOption() method for details.

 When applied to multivariate samples, the kernel is the kernel product of the univariate distribution specified in the constructor.